 This solution is described in the answer for making a VPC network appear in a partner's MPLS VPN service.
 By leveraging the BGP capabilities of Cloud Router, it is possible to inject VPC routes inside an existing IP core fabric using techniques and architectures similar to the ones used to import internet routes.

 Can I physically "patch" together Cloud Interconnect and an interconnect from another cloud provider?

-If you are already using another cloud provider that offers a service functionally equivalent to Cloud Interconnect, there is no agreed-upon configuration between cloud providers to physically "patch" together two interconnects, one provided by GCP and one by the other cloud provider.
+If you are already using another cloud provider that offers a service functionally equivalent to Cloud Interconnect, there is no agreed-upon configuration between cloud providers to physically "patch" together two interconnects, one provided by Google Cloud and one by the other cloud provider.
 However, you can route between the private address space of the VPC network and the network of a different cloud provider.